Corbin-Jarrett/capstone/software/serial-com/README.md

 We are currently using the "mini-uart" which is */dev/ttyS0*.
 They can be swapped for faster performance of serial communication but then it will not be able to use bluetooth.

 ## Physical Setup
-The ESP32's RX pin is the UART receiver and should be connected to the RPi 4b's TX pin (GPIO 14 / pin 8).
+The ESP32's GPIO 16 is the RX pin for the UART1 receiver and should be connected to the RPi 4b's TX pin (GPIO 14 / pin 8).
 They also need a common ground connected.
+Note: GPIO 3 is also RX but for UART0 which is also used by logging and had overflow issues.

 ## Tutorial
 More information on UART between RPi and ESP32 can be found in this video: *https://www.youtube.com/watch?v=qG8n44cgshg*.